18F/tis-discovery/research/protocols/portfolio-managers.md

-# **Research protocol: Agency executives**
+# **Research protocol: Portfolio Managers**

 ## Framing questions

 What do we want to learn? *1-3 broad questions, not necessarily what we’ll ask in interviews.*

-1. **How are you building internal technology teams to meet your project needs today, and do you ever employ hybrid employee / contractor teams?**
+1. **How are you building internal technology teams to meet your portfolio project needs today, and do you ever employ hybrid employee / contractor teams?**

 2. **What are the biggest successes and obstacles you have had when composing and operating technology teams?
 We are very interested in any scenarios where professional services are used to complement existing employees efforts.**